krisztianodor/api/content/references/pagination.md

 `/platforms/?limit=33&offset=22`

 {{% notice warning %}}
-`offset` has a maximum value of 10,000 for server-resource reasons.
+For ever tier, `offset` has a maximum value of 10,000 for server-resource reasons.
 While simple pagination is perfect for smaller datasets, we strongly recommend using the Scroll API documented below for everything else.
+{{% /notice %}}

+{{% notice info %}}
+For the pro tier and above, you can increase the page limit to 3000 by prepending the request with `/pro`.
+For example: `/pro/platforms/?limit=3000`
 {{% /notice %}}

 ### Scroll API